ubc-library-rc/rdm/content/01_file_naming.md

 <p style="margin-bottom: 20px"></p>

-Your lab has a spectrometer that is measuring thermal emissions once a day for a year for your experiment.
+Your lab has a spectrometer that measures thermal emissions once a day for a year for your experiment.
 There are three people who take that measurement in the lab.

 Have a try at creating a file naming convention for these files to reflect what you learned about today's session.